 compared the properties of the spiritual essence preceding matter to that of an

-translates to "knowledge" in Sanskrit) as in any container.
-This
+translates to “knowledge” in Sanskrit) as it would in any container.
+This ocean

-ocean echoes the cosmic sea of dark energy to which David Bohm alluded.
-Since
+echoes the cosmic sea of dark energy to which David Bohm alluded.
+Since the

 If this invisible matrix is the origin of all